-- 1. Existing Conditions - Identify soil types and characteristics as presented in the Sullivan County Soil Survey. - Describe site topography. - Identify depth of water table and locations of areas in which bedrock are either exposed or within five (5) feet of the surface. - Identify locations with steep slopes (15% of greater). - Topographical maps at two-foot contours shall be provided.
+- 1. Existing Conditions - Identify soil types and characteristics as presented in the Sullivan County Soil Survey. - Describe site topography. - Identify depth of water table and locations of areas in which bedrock are either exposed or within five (5) feet of the surface. - Identify locations with steep slopes (15% of greater). - Topographical maps at two-foot contours shall be provided. - Research and document any known or substantiated sources of soil contamination.

-- Identify total amount and location of soil disturbance and total impervious surfaces included in the Proposed Action. - Describe limitations that geology, soils, or topography may place on development of Project Site. - Explain potential for erosion and drainage complications. - Present grading plan including discussion on the ability to balance the Project Site. - Discuss location and need for retaining walls. - Identify development on steeply sloped areas and ability to avoid or minimize those areas.
+- Identify total amount and location of soil disturbance and total impervious surfaces included in the Proposed Action. - Describe limitations that geology, soils, or topography may place on development of Project Site. - Explain potential for erosion and drainage complications. - Present grading plan including discussion on the ability to balance the Project Site. - Discuss location and need for retaining walls. - Identify development on steeply sloped areas and ability to avoid or minimize those areas. - Analyze any documented or substantiated soil contamination to determine the nature and extent of such contamination as well as any environmental or public health implications as supported by scientific research and/or testing.

-- Mitigation will be proposed for any identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts. - Include Stormwater Pollution Prevention Plan (SWPPP) with soil testing to confirm the appropriateness of mitigations proposed.
+Mitigation will be proposed for any identified adverse environmental impacts as necessary including but not limited to redesign of the Proposed Action to reduce or eliminate significant impacts.

+- Include Stormwater Pollution Prevention Plan (SWPPP) with soil testing to confirm the appropriateness of mitigations proposed. - Provide mitigation for any soil contamination identified on the site.